 Welcome Keynote (2015)

-The Trustless Computing Association is a non-profit organization, based in Geneva, that has aggregated World-class partners and advisors to build open IT technologies, certifications and ecosystems of technologies to deliver levels of trustworthiness that are radically more secure and accountable than today’s state-of-the-art.
+The Trustless Computing Association is a non-profit organization, based in Rome and Geneva, that has aggregated World-class partners and advisors to build open IT technologies, certifications and ecosystems that can deliver levels of trustworthiness that are radically higher than state-of-the-art.

-Together with its spin-off startup TRUSTLESS.AI – based in Geneva at the Fusion accelerator – it has been building (1) the Trustless Computing Certification Body, a new IT security certification body and schema, aimed at radically-unprecedented levels of trustworthiness, while at once solidly enabling legit lawful access and (2) building the Seevik Pod and Net, an initial compliant open computing base, ecosystem and IT device.
+Together with its spin-off startup TRUSTLESS.AI – based in Geneva at the Fusion accelerator – it has been building (1) the Trustless Computing Certification Body, a new IT security certification body and schema, aimed at radically-unprecedented levels of trustworthiness, while at once solidly enabling legit lawful access and (2) building the Seevik Pod and Net, an initial open computing base, ecosystem and IT device, compliant to such new certifications.

 Event Series Supported By